 The good news is, there are several ways to test automotive relays.
-This way you verify it’s bad before you replace it.
+Now you'll be able to verify it’s bad before you replace it.
 The picture on the right shows a bad relay I discovered during a no start diagnoses.
 This starter relay actually had a material failure in the copper contact blade.

 It cracked causing an open